Returning to work/study

 In each room, at both our Vickery St and Sunshine Ave centres, we target educational experiences that promote foundation skills in memory, listening, oral language, mathematical concepts of colour, size, numbers, body and spatial awareness, fostering positive dispositions such as persistence, risk taking, friendliness, social behaviours of taking an interest and showing curiosity, testing, making mistakes, helping....all necessary for success in later learning.

-We focus on positive dispositions to learning so tamariki have the skills to learn in the school setting.
+We focus on positive dispositions to learning and emotional-social skills so tamariki have the skills to learn in the school setting.
 Both Sunshine centres create a Mini Portfolio or document which has strong links to the Primary School curriculum that the child takes to their new entrant teacher as they start school.
 This gives the school knowledge about our tamariki and an understanding of who they are before their first day.